 38 McIlwraith Place

 Sukhumvit Soi 38 in Bangkok is a street known for its night market (‘soi’ is Thai for ‘side street’), where diners sit at wobbly metal tables and order cheap and delicious food from the carts and stalls that line the street.
 Soi 38 on McIlwraith Place brings a taste of this to Melbourne.
-You’ll find four types of noodle soup on the menu: boat noodles (so named because they’re often sold from boats in Thailand) with beef or pork, Tom Yum noodles and braised duck noodles.
+You’ll find four types of noodle soup on the menu including boat noodles (so named because they’re often sold from boats in Thailand) with beef or pork, Tom Yum noodles and braised duck noodles.
 All bowls will set you back $10.

 Delhi Streets eats

 22 Katherine Place

 From the ‘pani puri’ (crispy puffed dough stuffed with potatoes, chickpeas, onions, tamarind chutney and spiced water) is a favourite, as is the ‘papri chaat’ (Indian nachos with crackers topped with potatoes, chickpeas, yoghurt topped served with mint and tamarind chutneys.), Delhi Streets offer several scrumptious street chaat (snack) options for under $10.